awsdocs/amazon-rds-user-guide/doc_source/Concepts.RDSFeaturesRegionsDBEngines.grids.md

 + For RDS for Oracle 12c, cross\-Region read replicas are available for Oracle Enterprise Edition \(EE\) of Oracle Database 12c Release 1 \(12\.1\) using 12\.1\.0\.2\.v10 and higher 12c releases\.
 + You can replicate between the AWS GovCloud \(US\-East\) and AWS GovCloud \(US\-West\) Regions, but not into or out of AWS GovCloud \(US\)\.

-For more information on additional requirements for cross\-Region read replicas with RDS for Oracle, see [Replica requirements for Oracle](oracle-read-replicas.limitations.md)\.
+For more information on additional requirements for cross\-Region read replicas with RDS for Oracle, see [Considerations for RDS for Oracle replicas](oracle-read-replicas.limitations.md)\.

 ## Database activity streams<a name="Concepts.RDS_Fea_Regions_DB-eng.Feature.DBActivityStreams"></a>